 Educating Leaders.
 Building Community.
 Engaging Philanthropy.
 Advancing Solutions.

-San Diegans from all walks of life are proud of our inclusive, innovative, and flourishing community and are committed to preserving our quality of life.
-Yet gaps in knowledge, training, connections and resources among community leaders and organizations exist.
 Founded in 2002, The Nonprofit Institute (NPI) provides education, training and research to strengthen organizations that help meet community needs.

 What We Do

 We are not on the frontlines, but we are committed to developing those who are through:

 - Leadership and Professional Education: We develop the next generation of leaders dedicated to making a positive difference in their communities through our applied learning and leadership programs.

 - Community Building and Engaging Philanthropy: We provide hands on assistance to nonprofits, philanthropy and other partners through community education and consulting.

 - Research and Innovation: We drive innovation and solutions through research, forums and roundtables.

 The Nonprofit Institute is nationally renowned for its leading edge programs.
 Our accomplishments to date include:

 - 800+ nonprofits and philanthropies strengthened through education and consulting

 - 3,500+ board members and staff trained